metagn/applicates/README.md

 doAssert @[1, 2, 3, 4, 5].map(x !=> x * 2) == @[2, 4, 6, 8, 10]
 ```

-i don't have very extensive tests for this, i might add as more use cases come up.
+tests show some of the possibilities with this construct

-1 limitation is you can't type check these. you might think of a way with concepts but it's probably going to be way too complex to work
+1 limitation is you can't really annotate these with types. you might think of a way with concepts but it's probably going to be way too complex to work